Create career paths and solve your retention problems.

 1. Update Your Organizational Chart

-If you don’t have an org chart, create one.
+First, if you don’t have an org chart, create one.
 If you have one, make sure it’s up to date.

 An organizational chart is a diagram that shows how your company is structured.
 (There is an example shown above.)
 It’s a graphical representation of the hierarchy and relationships.